 Please cite the NFYN Database Online as:

-Woodmansee, Keith A. Bradley, Emilie Grahl and Kirsten N. Hines published the first version of Natives For Your Neighborhood in 2005, and that authorship was maintained through 2017.We would like to take this opportunity to thank our founding major sponsors, without whom Natives For Your Neighborhood would not have been possible: the South Florida Water Management District, Broward County, Elizabeth Ordway Dunn Foundation, Florida Native Plant Society and the US Fish and Wildlife Service - Partners for Fish and Wildlife Program.
+Woodmansee, Keith A. Bradley, Emilie Grahl, and Kirsten N. Hines published the first version of Natives For Your Neighborhood in 2005, and that authorship was maintained through 2017.
+Kay M Brennan was an author from 2018 to 2021, making numerous contributions to our butterfly data.
+Christina Stocking joined as an author in 2018 and Cara Abbott joined as an author in 2022.We would like to take this opportunity to thank our founding major sponsors, without whom Natives For Your Neighborhood would not have been possible: the South Florida Water Management District, Broward County, Elizabeth Ordway Dunn Foundation, Florida Native Plant Society and the US Fish and Wildlife Service - Partners for Fish and Wildlife Program.

-Updated April 4, 2018.
+Updated April 4, 2022.